Make your idea a reality

 Undergraduate Research Grants

-These grants encourage cross-disciplinary work and promote faculty/student collaboration.
-They’re open to applicants seeking funding to complete research or creative work that is interdisciplinary, involves student collaboration and draws on the expertise of a faculty mentor.
+These grants encourage cross-disciplinary collaboration and promote faculty-student mentorship.
+They are open to applicants seeking funding to complete research or creative work that is interdisciplinary, involves student collaboration and draws on the expertise of a faculty mentor.

 James R. Gregory Prize for Innovation and Entrepreneurship

-Projects with an entrepreneurial focus are eligible for the James R. Gregory Prize for Innovation and Entrepreneurship.
-You can win up to $5,000 to develop a product or service that has strong potential to become a sustainable business model.
-Awardees will be provided with workspace in the Center for Creative Economy and have access to a network of faculty and industry mentors in addition to those on your application.
+Projects with an entrepreneurial focus and have a strong potential to become a sustainable business model are eligible for the James R. Gregory Prize for Innovation and Entrepreneurship.
+In addition to seed funding, awardees are provided with workspace in the Center for Creative Economy and have access to a network of faculty and industry mentors in addition to those in your proposal.

 Contemporary Art Practices Class at Open High School